“Concern for the student’s personal as well as academic welfare is one of the qualities that makes Hiram such an exceptional college.“

 - One of only 10% of all U.S. colleges and universities to house a chapter of Phi Beta Kappa, the oldest and most prestigious undergraduate honor society in the United States.

-- 31 majors and 37 minors, including pre-professional programs in Medicine, Law, Veterinary, Physical Therapy and Dentistry with the most popular majors including Biomedical Humanities, Psychology, Accounting and Financial Management, Computer Science, Political Science and Nursing
+- 29 majors and 39 minors, including pre-professional programs in Medicine, Law, Veterinary, Physical Therapy, Pharmacy, and Dentistry with the most popular majors including Biomedical Humanities, Psychology, Accounting and Financial Management, and Nursing

 - Dual-degree plan in engineering between Hiram and the School of Engineering at Case Western Reserve University in Cleveland, Ohio